Godones/Alien/README.md

 # Alien

 A simple operating system implemented in rust.
-The purpose is to explore how to use modules to build a complete os,so the system is composed of a series of independent modules.
-At present, the system already supports user-mode programsand some simple functions.
+The purpose is to explore how to use modules to build a complete os, so the system is composed of a series of independent modules.
+At present, the system already supports user-mode programs and some simple functions.

 ![image-20230607222452791](assert/image-20230607222452791.png)